 Cut the dough into 4 quarters.

 Then, cut those quarters in half again to give you eight balls of dough.
+You can lightly dust the parchment with sweet rice flour if necessary.

 Using Parchment paper, roll out each ball of dough to an even, somewhat thin 8 inch round.
 This dough made 8 calzones.